alcionai/corso/website/docs/support/known-issues.md

 * Restoration of Nested attachments within Exchange Mail or Calendars aren't yet supported.

-* Folders and Calendars containing zero items or subfolders are not included in the backup.
+* Folders and Calendars containing zero items or subfolders aren't included in the backup.

 * Provides no guarantees about whether data moved, added, or deleted in M365 while a backup is being created will be included in the running backup.